tiagobento/watertemplate-engine/watertemplate-engine/LANG_REFERENCE.md

 If
 --

-- Else is trigeered when the value of the key `[argumentKey]` is false.
+- Else is triggered when the value of the key `[argumentKey]` is false.
 - Only booleans are allowed to perform the if condition.

 ```